-- Not pouring grease down your kitchen sink.
+- Not pouring liquid waste like grease or oil down your kitchen sink.

 - Roof drains, sump pumps, and other rainfall drainage systems should be kept away from the drain field area.

-- Keeping tree roots and vegetation away from your septic lines.
+- Keep tree roots and vegetation away from your septic lines.

 Contact The Original Plumber

 The Original Plumber provides plumbing services to residential and commercial customers throughout Metro Atlanta and surrounding areas.
 We can quickly identify the problem and start making repairs on the same day.
 We’re open 7 days a week to serve you.

 When you have a septic tank on your property, you need to make sure that you pump the septic tank at regular intervals.
 Call your plumber to get the best advice on your routine maintenance schedule.
 Work with us to make sure that you can keep your septic tank in the best possible condition, prevent backups, and keep the house as fresh as possible.
 Ask us about our septic tank maintenance programs.